Stock events for Summit Midstream Corp. (SMC)

 SMC’s Geographic footprint

-Summit Midstream Corporation's operations are strategically located in key unconventional resource basins across the United States, including the Williston Basin (North Dakota), Denver-Julesburg (DJ) Basin (Colorado and Wyoming), Fort Worth Basin (Texas), Piceance Basin (Colorado), and Arkoma Basin (Oklahoma).
-Additionally, SMC holds an equity investment in and operates the Double E Pipeline, which provides natural gas transmission services from the Delaware Basin to the Waha Hub in Texas.
+SMC's operations are strategically located in key unconventional resource basins across the United States, including the Williston Basin, Denver-Julesburg (DJ) Basin, Fort Worth Basin, Piceance Basin, and Arkoma Basin.
+Additionally, SMC has an equity investment in the Double E Pipeline, which operates in the Delaware Basin.
+The company's reportable segments are Rockies, Permian, Mid-Con, Piceance, and Northeast, with the Mid-Con segment generating the maximum revenue.

 SMC Corporate Image Assessment